shabin5785/LearnAngularJS/Doc_6.md

 - pipe input can be an array as well.
 We can iterate over that  in pipe and return a subset of the array.
 So we apply pipe to an array loop , the pipe will transform what is the output of that loop, like without pipe it was 10 times iteration, pipe can remove some elements and it iterates only 5 times.
 So applying pipes we can change behaviour of loops.

+- Angular wont re run the pipes when arrays or objects on the page cahgnes.
+Only if the pipe input changes, its re run.
+This is designed like that to avoid poor performance.
+Also due to this there are no inbuilt filter pipes in angular,as even with data changes the filters wont be run.